barakb/nomad-client/Readme.md

         }
 ```

-The nomad client itself can be configured using kotlin DSL
+The nomad client can be configured using kotlin DSL

 ```Kotlin
     val client = NomadClient {